webtoknow/fx-trading-app/Week_09/Exercise/README.md

 * in the first part the test setup is made: mock objects and test input are prepared (the tested system is brought into a predetermined state)
 * in the second part the tested method is invoked
 * finally in the third part the results are verified by using asserts(the post-conditions are checked)

+## <a name="bonus-I"> Bonus - Unit test</a>

+Create a test for the converter *Transaction2TransactionVo* You can put it in the test folder(src/**test**/java) in a package called *com.banking.sofware.design.fxtrading.converters*

+You have to assert that the rate and date fiels have been transformed appropriately.